-Professor Daphne Spain is James M. Page Professor in the Department of Urban and Environmental Planning.
-In 2013 she won the Cavalier's Distinguished Teaching Professorship.
+Professor Daphne Spain, James M. Page Professor in the Department of Urban and Environmental Planning, won the 2013-2015 Cavalier's Distinguished Teaching Professorship.
 Ms. Spain's scholarship addresses the relationship between the built environment and social structure, with an emphasis on gender.
+In September 2014 she presented a keynote address for an international conference on "Engendering Cities" in Rome, and in the spring of 2015 she traveled around Asia and Africa teaching on Semester at Sea.
 A long-term research interest is the way in which groups of women change the urban environment.
-She has just finished a book project titled "Constructive Feminism: Building Women's Rights into the City" in which she explores how the 1970s Women's Movement established new places in the city in pursuit of women's rights.
+Her latest book, "Constructive Feminism: Women's Spaces and Women's Rights in the American City" is forthcoming from Cornell University Press.
+The book explores how the 1970s Women's Movement established new places in the city in pursuit of women's rights.
 Ms. Spain has published articles in the leading journals in the planning and urban fields.
 Her books include Gendered Spaces (UNC Press, 1992) and Balancing Act: Motherhood, Marriage and Employment among American Women (with Suzanne Bianchi, Russell Sage Foundation, 1996).
-Her most recent book, How Women Saved the City (University of Minnesota Press, 2001), explores the importance of redemptive places built by women volunteers at the turn of the 20th century.
+Her book, How Women Saved the City (University of Minnesota Press, 2001), explores the importance of redemptive places built by women volunteers at the turn of the 20th century.
 Professor Spain has received research grants from the Russell Sage Foundation and The Graham Foundation for Advanced Studies in the Fine Arts.
 Her work has been featured on the PBS documentary "The First Measured Century", and on the Jim Lehrer NewsHour.